matrix-org/complement-crypto/TEST_HITLIST.md

 - [x] Inputting the wrong recovery key fails to decrypt the backup.

 One-time Keys:
-- [ ] When Alice runs out of OTKs, local users use the fallback key.
-- [ ] When Alice runs out of OTKs, federated users use the fallback key.
+- [ ] When Alice runs out of OTKs, the fallback key is used.
+It is cycled when Alice becomes aware that it has been used.
 - [ ] When a OTK is reused, Alice...
 (TODO: ??? rejects both, rejects latest, rejects neither?)

 Key Verification: (Short Authentication String)